 Executive Group: At the point at which a position on the Executive Group becomes available, the best internal candidates (male and female) will be assessed, along with (where applicable) the best male and female external candidates for the role (noting that Brickworks has a policy of promoting from within where possible).
-Brickworks' goal was to have increased female senior executive representation to 25% by the year 2020 with senior executive being defined as the CEO, Key Management Personnel and Other Executives/General Managers.
-At balance date, this goal was met with female executive management representation 27.3% (an increase from 26.7% in 2019 and 24.1% in 2018).
+Brickworks' goal is to have increased female senior executive representation to 35% by the year 2025 with senior executive being defined as the CEO, Key Management Personnel and Other Executives/General Managers.
+There continues to be a great focus on this goal with female executive management representation of 26.5% (a decrease from 27.3% in 2020 and 28.13% in 2021).